kjohann/MasterThesis/Loadtests/Readme.md

 ##Problem statements##
-Two problem statements from the thesis is about this part.
+Three problem statements from the thesis is about this part.
 The following text is from the thesis itself:

+<b>II: Which of the frameworks have the best performance in terms of
+message frequency, latency, network usage and server resource consumption?</b>
+<br>Sometimes, performance is an alpha omega requirement for a project.
+Even if it isn’t,
+one will want a framework with good performance most of the time.
+The performance aspects measured in this thesis are the ones I deem most important for real time web applications.

 <b>IV: Does WebSockets outperform the old, established HTTP methods for
 real time in terms of network usage, message latency and use of machine